Skip to content

 • There is no limit on the number of credit hours per semester.

-• If an employee is also a spouse or unmarried dependent child of an employee, tuition benefits are available in either capacity, subject to the limitations specified in University Policy 5-305 and Rule 5-305A.
+• If an employee is also a spouse or dependent child of an employee, tuition benefits are available in either capacity, subject to the limitations specified in University Policy 5-305 and Rule 5-305A.

 4. Taxability of Tuition Benefits: